-Several countries made new financial pledges to ACT-A during the Second Global COVID-19 Summit, which are not yet reflected in the ACT-A funding data displayed in Figures 2.1 and 2.2.
-Canada is the first country to pledge their "fair share ask" for the 2021-2022 budget year (not yet reflected in the ACT-A data).
-Since the previous update, Canada, the Czech Republic, and the United States have all increased their contributions as ACT-A enters its transition period.
-Canada contributed an additional \$110 million, the Czech Republic contributed an additional \$99,000, and the United States contributed an additional \$20.3 million.
+Several countries made new financial pledges to ACT-A during the Second Global COVID-19 Summit, which are not yet reflected in the ACT-A funding data.
+Canada was the first country to pledge their "fair share ask" for the 2021-2022 budget year (not yet reflected in the ACT-A data).
+As of September 2022, Germany and Sweden were the only countries to contribute the full fair share ask.
+For additional visuals for the ACT-A fair share asks, please refer to the COVID GAP website: https://covid19gap.org/funding-the-global-response